What's wild caught and farm raised fish?

-All of our Cod, Flounder and Striped Bass and Tuna are locally caught between Rhode Island and Southern Maine.
+Our fish is caught in New England and Alaska.
 It is caught by a fisherman with a rod and reel, not large drag nets.
 Each fish is hand cut by us either at sea or on land.

-We deliver to one designated spot in the locations listed below as well as offer home delivery to Borough Park, Flatbush and Williamsburg (see below for details about home delivery).
+Our fresh delivery takes place once a month, pick up is in a designated spot and time in the locations listed below (provided there is a minimum collective order) as well as offer home delivery to Borough Park, Flatbush and Williamsburg NY and Brighton/Brookline MA, (see below for details about home delivery).
 If you'd like a delivery in your town, please contact us via this link.
 If you need assistance in picking up your order please be in touch.

-NY: West Hempstead, Cedarhurst, Forest Hills, Jamaica Estates, Crown Heights, Flatbush, Staten Island, Manhattan, Monsey, New Rochelle, Williamsburg, White Plains.
+NY: West Hempstead, Cedarhurst, Forest Hills, Jamaica Estates, Crown Heights, Borough Park, Flatbush, Staten Island, Manhattan, Monsey, New Rochelle, Williamsburg, White Plains.

 NJ: Edison/Highland Park, Lakewood, Morristown, Mountain Lakes, Passaic, Teaneck, West Orange.

-CT, MA, RI: New Haven, Brighton, Newton, Sharon and Providence.
+CT, MA, RI: New Haven, Stamford.
+West Hartford, Brighton, Brookline, Newton, Sharon and Providence.